Ch3ri0ur/PirateDoc/docs/Pirate-Hook/pirate-serial-protocol.md

 ```
 0xff, 'P', 'i', 'r', 'A', 't', 'E', '\n'
 ```
 The length of the Delimiter is chosen to never get mixups with data.
-The Newline and the choice of readable simples was chosen to allow reading of the data Stream in Serial Terminal from the Arduino IDE.
+The Newline and the choice of readable symbol's was chosen to allow reading of the data Stream in Serial Terminal from the Arduino IDE.

 <a id="Datatypes"></a>
 Data containing messages get signed with a Datatype Symbol, these Symbols are listed in the table below.